Camo overshirt, selvedge shirt and bamboo jeans: 3 new designs unearthed from Japan

 • absorbs moisture very well

-It is also an ecological plant : it consumes very little water, does not need fertilizers or pesticides, and generates on average 35% more oxygen than trees.
+It is also an ecological plant : it consumes very little water, needs neither fertilizers nor pesticides, and generates on average 35% more oxygen than trees.

-For these jeans, the bamboo is entirely natural .
+For these jeans, the bamboo is completely natural .

 A former Japanese weaver, Dova is now a curator of materials.

-Its mission: to bring together and promote the expertise of workshops too small to export their fabrics outside of Japan themselves.
+Its mission: to gather and promote the expertise of workshops that are too small to export their own fabrics outside of Japan.
 Sometimes, Dova even goes so far as to develop fabrics with them.

 2. A “hairy denim” sprinkled with charm

-That's it ?
+There you go?
 Do you see them?
-These little white fibers that dot the indigo canvas like snowflakes?
+Those little white fibers that dot the indigo canvas like snowflakes?

 These are bamboo fibers which, shorter than cotton fibers, emerge from the denim to give it this exceptional texture.

-The Americans call it "hairy denim", and we are fans of it: thanks to this thin fluffy layer, the characteristic charm of Japanese jeans is taken even further.
-With even more relief and contrast in texture.
+Americans call it "hairy denim", and we are fans: thanks to this fine downy layer, the characteristic charm of Japanese jeans is pushed even further.
+With even more relief and contrast in the texture.

-From a distance, the downy part blends discreetly into the fabric.
+From a distance, the fluffy part blends discreetly into the fabric.

 3. Flexible and ready for the splits

-You probably know this feeling: you buy new jeans, you can't wait to put them on, but a part of you is dreading your first wear.
+You probably know the feeling: you buy a new pair of jeans, you can't wait to put them on, but part of you is dreading your first few wears.

-For what ?
-Because jeans, at first, are rigid, rough, uncooperative with your legs.
+Why?
+Because jeans, at first, are stiff, rough, and uncooperative with your legs.

-It is therefore up to you to pluck up your courage and manhandle your new companion so that he gets used to your movements.
+So it's up to you to take your courage in both legs, and mistreat your new companion so that he gets used to your movements.

 It's part of the adventure.

-But this time, we've pre-prepared the job for you.
-Or rather pre-washed.
+But this time, we've done the work for you.
+Or rather, pre-washed it.

-Thanks to a washing process, this new member of your indigo family is naturally supple, comfortable, and ready to welcome you with delicacy.
+Thanks to a washing process, this new member of your indigo family is naturally soft, comfortable, and ready to welcome you delicately.

-Concerning the cut, it is as usual adjusted to highlight your legs without oppressing them.
+Regarding the cut, it is as usual fitted to highlight your legs without constricting them.

 4. A blue canvas that goes off the beaten track